App Design Cost: What to Expect From UI/UX Design Vendors

 How long it takes Eleken to design an app

-And again, we start with a statement that was already mentioned (not once): All projects are different, all products are different, and their time to design depends on numerous variables.
-The steps to design an MVP from scratch, and the steps needed to redesign an application can’t be completely the same, therefore they can’t be done in the same time period.
+And again, we start with a statement that was already mentioned (not once): All projects are different, all products are different, and a time spent working on them influences app UX/UI design cost.
+The steps to design an MVP, and the steps needed to redesign app are not the same, therefore they can’t be done in the same time period.

 The second point is that we don’t estimate a specific deliverable (wireframe, moodboard, user flow, and so on) but the process you need to undergo to create a suitable design solution.